Aroona Dam, Leigh Creek SA 5731

 Declared a flora and fauna sanctuary in 1995, Aroona dam is home to a diverse range of native plants and wildlife.
 Built across the Scott Creek for the purpose of supplying water for Leigh Creek, the dam has become an icon.

-Spanning 44sq km, Aroona Dam sanctuary is the perfect location for the outdoor adventures including bush walking, canoeing, fishing and camping.
+Spanning 44sq km, Aroona Dam sanctuary is the perfect location for the outdoor adventures including bush walking, fishing and camping.
 Pack a picnic and enjoy the valley views.

 Leigh Creek Outback Resort SA